szaher/sdk/docs/proposals/2-trainer-local-execution/README.md

 ### User Stories (Optional)

 #### Story 1
-As an ML engineer, I want to run my model locally using Podman/Docker containers so that I can test my training job without incurring the costs of running a Kubernetes cluster.
+As an AI Practitioner, I want to run my model locally using Podman/Docker containers so that I can test my training job without incurring the costs of running a Kubernetes cluster.

 #### Story 2
-As an ML engineer, I want to initialize datasets and models within Podman/Docker containers, so that I can streamline my local training environment.
+As an AI Practitioner, I want to initialize datasets and models within Podman/Docker containers, so that I can streamline my local training environment.

 ### Notes/Constraints/Caveats
-- The local execution mode will initially support Subprocess, Podman, Docker and Apple Container.
+- Local execution mode will first support Subprocess, with future plans to explore Podman, Docker, and Apple Container.
 - The subprocess implementation will be restricted to single node.
 - The local execution mode will support only pytorch runtime initially.
 - Resource limitations on memory, cpu and gpu is not fully supported locally and might not be supported if the training backend doesn't expose apis to support it.